marioonor/marioonor/README.md

 "Welcome to my GitHub profile!
 I'm a passionate and driven **Junior Java Developer** with a solid foundation in **cybersecurity** and over 1.5 years of hands-on experience.
 My journey involves securing cloud infrastructure and building robust backend systems.

-I'm actively focused on developing high-quality applications using **Java**, **Spring Boot**, and **Angular**, as demonstrated by my projects like the DataShift: Automated Compliance Evidence Extraction and To-Do List Web Application.
+I'm actively focused on developing high-quality applications using **Java**, **Spring Boot**, and **Angular**, as demonstrated by my projects like the DataShift: Automated Compliance Evidence Extraction Tool and To-Do List Web Application.
 My background in cybersecurity provides a unique advantage in creating secure, resilient software, as I understand system vulnerabilities and defensive programming practices.

 Eager to contribute to a dynamic development team, I'm dedicated to continuous learning and applying my skills to build innovative solutions.
 Let's connect and build something impactful!"